Nick Arcade

-Nick Arcade (also stylized Nickelodeon Arcade) is an American children's game show created by James Bethea and Karim Miteff and hosted by Phil Moore, with Andrea Lively announcing, that aired on Nickelodeon in 1992 (in the first season, the shows were taped in December 1991 and aired in early 1992), airing originally during weekend afternoons, with reruns airing until September 28, 1997.
-It was taped at Nickelodeon Studios at Universal Studios Florida in Orlando.
-In Nick Arcade, two teams of contestants played two initial trivia rounds, with the winner advancing to the "Video Zone" to play against the virtual "Video Game Wizard" of the day.
+Nick Arcade (also stylized Nickelodeon Arcade) is an American children's game show created by James Bethea and Karim Miteff and hosted by Phil Moore, with Andrea Lively announcing, that aired on Nickelodeon from January 4 to November 6, 1992.
+It aired originally during weekend afternoons, with reruns airing until September 28, 1997.
+In the first season, the shows were taped in December 1991 and aired in early 1992.
+It was taped at Nickelodeon Studios at Universal Studios Florida in Orlando, Florida.
+In Nick Arcade, two teams of contestants played two initial trivia rounds, with the winning team advancing to the "Video Zone" to play against the virtual "Video Game Wizard" of the day.

 The show's format combined video game trivia with contestant-interactive virtual reality.
 The virtual reality games were designed by Bethea and Miteff for Bethea/Miteff Productions and programmed by Curt Toumainian for Saddleback/Live Studios and Dean Friedman (for InVideo Systems).
 The show was the first in America to regularly intermix live action with animation using a bluescreen.

 Gameplay

-Two teams of contestants played two initial rounds, with the winner advancing to play against the "Video Game Wizard" of the day.
+Two teams of contestants played two initial rounds, with the winning team advancing to play against the "Video Game Wizard" of the day.